 Bordered by the Inyo Mountains and Malpais Mesa Wilderness, Conglomerate Mesa is an unroaded, undeveloped, wild, and rugged landscape.
 So that is to say, it’s a beautiful, special place.
 Dotted with Joshua tree and Pinyon and Juniper, Conglomerate Mesa is a recently designated California Desert National Conservation Land and Friends of the Inyo has been working for its permanent protection since 2008.

 Conglomerate Mesa is, once again, under attack from mining interests.
-Conglomerate is the first roadless area in California targeted for development under the Drumpf administration.
+Conglomerate is the first roadless area in California targeted for development under the Trump administration.
 We are not being alarmist when we say these exploratory drill sites are only the beginning.
 The ultimate land management goals of the current administration are explicitly extractive: mine the land until it stops making money, and then abandon it with as little regulation as possible.

 SSR, Inc. proposes to drill seven exploratory drill sites to locate gold deposits in the heart of this roadless area.
 The Environmental Assessment, currently open for public comment through Nov 20th, 2017, has four alternatives:

 1) a no-action alternative which would deny the company’s proposal